epimorphics/github-actions/README.md

 If the name field is present in the deployments.yaml this is returned as `image`.

 Each deployment is considered in turn.
 If tag or branch matches the current context `target` is returned.
+Where `target` is the matched version or branch.
 If the deployment contains either `env` or `ecr` these are also returned.

-Note: in te following example the `pre-prod` deployment needs to be listed before `prod` or `prod` will matach for both contexts.
+Note: in the following example the `pre-prod` deployment needs to be listed before `prod` or `prod` will matach for both contexts.

 ```yaml
 version: 2